-If you have a regular sexual partner, you can bring them to the clinic too, as both of you may need treatment.
-If only you receive treatment, and you and your partner then have unprotected sex, you might get infected again.
+If you have a regular sexual partner, you can also bring them along to the clinic, as both of you may need treatment.
+If you're the only one who gets treated, and you and your partner then have unprotected sex, you might get infected again.
 If you don't have a regular partner, it's a good idea to tell your recent sexual partners that they need to go to a health clinic for a check-up.

-You are doing the right thing: taking care of your health and other people's.
+You are doing the right thing: taking responsibility for your health and other people's.